jameshughes89/cs102/src/site/topic20.rst

 * This general idea is the basis of binary search

 * There is, however, a catch with binary search when compared to a linear search
-    * The collection we're searching, must be sorted, otherwise we would not be able to conclude which half our needle is
+    * The haystack we're searching, must be sorted, otherwise we would not be able to conclude which half our needle is

 * The complexity analysis of binary search may feel intimidating, but the trick is to not overthink it and take your time